 Then the Colorado case came up which says what I was trying to say:

-Soldiers from an Army unit that had 10 infantrymen accused of murder, attempted murder or manslaughter after returning to civilian life described a breakdown in discipline during their Iraq deployment in which troops murdered civilians, a newspaper reported Sunday ...(AP Yahoo).
+Soldiers from an Army unit that had 10 infantrymen accused of murder, attempted murder or manslaughter after returning to civilian life described a breakdown in discipline during their Iraq deployment in which troops murdered civilians, a newspaper reported Sunday ...(AP, DU).
 Now these men are back home doing to civilian Americans what they were doing to civilian Iraqis.
 I saw this during the Vietnam era too.

 Several soldiers said unit discipline deteriorated while in Iraq.

 "Toward the end, we were so mad and tired and frustrated," said Daniel Freeman.
 "You came too close, we lit you up.
 You didn't stop, we ran your car over with the Bradley," an armored fighting vehicle.

 With each roadside bombing, soldiers would fire in all directions "and just light the whole area up," said Anthony Marquez, a friend of Freeman in the 1st Battalion, 9th Infantry Regiment.
 "If anyone was around, that was their fault.
 We smoked 'em."